1

 As the current Deputy Executive Director of Operations, Melissa oversees critical statewide functions, including academic, career, technical, and post-secondary education programs.
 Her expertise includes grant and contract management, building workforce and industry partnerships, fiscal oversight, and implementing education technology.
 She also brings extensive experience in managing special populations and overall facility operations.

-Kito Bess, Deputy Director of Parole
+Kito J. Bess, Director of Parole

 Kito J. Bess has over 25 years of experience in community corrections and institutional settings.
 He was appointed Director of Justice Services for St. Louis County, MO, in February 2024.
 Previously, he served as Chief U.S. Probation Officer for the U.S. District Court in Minnesota and the Eastern District of Louisiana.
 A Miami native, Mr. Bess began his federal career in the Southern District of Florida in 2001 after working as a Correctional Probation Officer in Florida.